RJuro/unistra-nlp2024/content/post/02_few_shot.md

 +++
-title = "When there are no labels" cover = "https://source.unsplash.com/KKtEXWJaSv8" description = "Classify political tweets" weight = 2
+title = "When there are no labels" cover = "https://source.unsplash.com/KKtEXWJaSv8" description = "Classify text with few-shot learning and manual labeling" weight = 2
 +++